abdrahiman/Floona/README.md

 just a simple and minimal project to get things done and get your self awards.

+# Usage

+users can:

+- create a to do.
+- create an award for a todo.
+- see his progress.

+# Technologies

+This project is built using the following technologies:

+- Next.js
+- TypeScript
+- localstorage

 # Installation

 To get started with PenPoint, follow these steps: